 Funds to support the purchase of research supplies and materials may be paid to your PI's lab account at the request of the applicant following notification that their application has been funded.
-Funds to support living expenses will pay to your student account like a typical scholarship.
+Funds to support living expenses, enabling dedicated research time, will pay to your student account like a typical scholarship.

-Applicants are asked to provide the following information via the application link below.
+Applicants are encouraged to work with their PI or research advisor on their application.
+They're asked to provide the following information via the application link below:

 - Have you received James Scholar Research Support in the past?
 If so, how was it used, and why should a second award be funded?